Ejz/functions/docs/getopts.md

 * `--long`
 * `-long`

-Please, note, that variant with one `-` in some cases can be ambibuous.
+Please, note, that variant with one `-` in some cases can be ambiguous.

 ### Arguments with multiple value